skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Mordan."

 There is a long pause.
 She seems to be waiting for them to reply.
-Thu'fir nods repectfully, "A pleasure, majesty."
+Thu'fir nods respectfully, "A pleasure, majesty."

 Eomer does not reply.